 Not many people had headlamps in the early 2000’s, so there were a lot of crashes on the steep hill of Main Loop!

-- There have been so many amazing volunteers that have helped out with the Lantern Ski over the past 25 editions.
+- There have been so many amazing volunteers that have helped out with the Lantern Ski over the first 25 editions.
 People coming out year after year to light the lanterns, families hosting the cabins, groomers making the trails great… We didn’t mention them all here.
 Please give yourself a pat on the back.

 Feb 20 1999, 105 skiers, organized by Brian and Robyn Abear

 Jan 1, 2001, 107, Rubyanne Meda